Dale A. Lunsford

-Dr. Dale A. Lunsford as of February 1, 2021 is the Chancellor of LeTourneau University in Longview, Texas.
+Dr. Dale A. Lunsford has been the Chancellor of LeTourneau University in Longview, Texas since February 1, 2021.

 Education

 Lunsford earned both his Bachelor of Science and Master of Business Administration degrees from the University of Tulsa.
 He earned his PhD in Business Administration from Oklahoma State University and did post-doctoral work as a visiting scholar at the University of Texas at Austin.